via Homebrew

-kbt (keyboard board tester) is a terminal-based keyboard testing tool that allows users to test their keyboards directly from the command line.
-Born out of frustration with unreliable online keyboard testers, kbt provides a solid, reliable platform for keyboard testing that runs entirely in the terminal.
+kbt (keyboard board tester) is a terminal-based keyboard testing utility that allows users to test keyboard functionality directly from the command line.
+Unlike web-based keyboard testers, kbt runs natively in the terminal environment, providing a reliable platform for verifying key presses and keyboard layouts.

 # via Homebrew